 Here are fifteen excellent Yoga postures that help to lose excess flab.
 The asanas work on burning excess fat, maintaining hormonal balance, improving the digestive and metabolic functions, or toning the body muscles.

-Yoga postures are essentially classified as standing, seating, and lying down, based on the principal position one needs to be in while performing these postures.
+Yoga postures are essentially classified as standing, seating, and lying down, based on the principal position one needs to be in a while performing these postures.
 This article has also listed all the asanas that are effective for weight loss, as per the same classification.

 STANDING YOGA POSTURES